dagoma3d/CuraByDagoma/README.md

 #### Install and Use VirtualWrapper

-Virtualwrapper is necessary to be able to get a standalone python, oterwise it will use the python available on the computer.
+Virtualwrapper is necessary to be able to get a standalone python, otherwise it will use the python available on the computer.

 ```
 pip install virtualenvwrapper